 There are still key differences between the chest pain of angina and that of a sore or strained chest muscle.

-“Strained pectoralis muscles are usually painful when a patient flexes said muscle, and it is more localized,” says Jason Baynes, MD, a sports medicine orthopedic surgeon with Health East Medical Center in Englewood, NJ.
+“Strained pectoralis muscles are usually painful when a patient flexes said muscle, and it is more localized,” says Jason Baynes, MD, a sports medicine orthopedic surgeon with Englewood Health in Englewood, NJ.

 Angina, points out Dr. Baynes, may be very severe in nature, enough to make a person clutch their chest.